lmarecha-creator/mcafeecloudguru/content/190moreinformation/040_dashboard/20_connect.md

 4- Click the “Create repository” button.
 Give a name: Deployment of a Windows VM

 ![Git](/images/mfe/git-repo-public.png?classes=border,shadow)

+5- Download deployment files of a Windows VM from this link :  https://github.com/MVCEBC/ARM-Windows-VM-/blob/main/101-vm-simple-windows.zip

+6- Extract the files and upload them to your repository: ***Deployment-Windows-VM***

 5- Repeat the same and click the “Create repository” button for the second repository and give it a name : Deployment of app with SQL.